RogerParkinson/MultiModuleLog/README.md

 To build this I use [Sloeber](http://eclipse.baeyens.it/index.shtml).
 This is a free IDE based on Eclipse that supports Arduino and, of course, Teensy.
 I say free because you can use it for free, but you should do the right thing and support Jante's hard work on his Patreon.

 Clone the repo from [github](https://github.com/RogerParkinson/ArduinoLogger) and build the project.
-You can flash the sample code to your device fro there.
+You can flash the sample code to your device from there.
 The project is configured for Teensy 3.2 by default so adjust athat as needed.

 Once built I also run the distribute.sh file which will copy the files you actually need to your ~/Arduino/libraries directory, it also tidies up the sample so it can run as a single file (ie without TestObject).